 Think about it for a moment.
 Everyone has felt pain at one time or another, but have you really stopped to think about what is really happening?
 Acute pain is easy to describe.
 It is the cut on your knee, the ankle sprain or the broken arm.
-With acute pain there is tissue damage.
-Chronic pain is something very different, and occurs after tissue has healed.
+With acute pain, there is tissue damage.
+Chronic pain is something very different and occurs after the tissue has healed.
 One evidence-based method for decreasing chronic pain is to receive a solid explanation of the difference between acute and chronic pain.
-The biology of pain is weird and confuses many, causing not only myths to persist, but also false beliefs that keep your nervous system wired—creating more pain.
+The biology of pain is weird and confuses many, causing not only myths to persist but also false beliefs that keep your nervous system wired—creating more pain.

 Before we look at the myths, let me explain what pain is and what it isn’t.